Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Virial excess signal

 \subsection{Mass dependence}

 The synchrotron brightness of the virial shock is expected to be a strong, $I_\nu\propto M^{5/3}$ function of the cluster mass; see Eq.~\eqref{eq:shock_prop}.
 We test whether massive clusters indeed show a stronger virial excess signal by splitting our sample into two sub-samples according to cluster mass.
-Choosing $M_{500} = 5 \times 10^{13} M_{\sun}$ as the approximate median gives a sub-sample of 23 more massive clusters, and a sub-sample of 21 less massive clusters.
+Choosing $M_{500} = 5 \times 10^{13} M_{\sun}$ as the approximate median gives a sub-sample of 23 more massive clusters with a median $M_{500} \simeq 1.0 \times 10^{14} \Msun$, and a sub-sample of 21 less massive clusters with a median $M_{500} \simeq 3.3 \times 10^{13} \Msun$.

-We stack the two sub-samples in the same method as in \S\ref{sec:StackedQuantities}, using nominal parameters, in particular an order $N_b = 3$ background removal.
+We stack the two sub-samples in the same method as in \S\ref{sec:StackedQuantities}, using nominal parameters.
 Figure \ref{fig:mass_test} shows the significance of the excess brightness of the two sub-samples, using both high (top panel) and low (bottom) frequency cleared data with beam co-addition.

 In both high and low frequencies, we find a significant, $\sim 4\sigma$ excess in the stacked massive clusters, but only a $\sim2\sigma$ excess in the stacked low mass clusters, in qualitative agreement with the expected mass dependence.
 The high-mass excess is of comparable significance to that of the full sample, despite having only half the clusters.
 Due to the smaller size of the sub-samples, some spurious signals (such as a $\sim2.5\sigma$ excess around $\tau \simeq 3.5$ in the high-frequency channel) become stronger than in the full sample.